-Alison is currently the Deputy Mayor for Police and Crime in West Yorkshire on behalf of the Mayor, Tracey Brabin.
+Alison is currently the Deputy Mayor for Police and Crime in West Yorkshire.
 Alison has also been involved in local government for 29 years as a local councillor representing Armley and she was Deputy Lord Mayor in 2003/04.
 Alison was made an Honorary Alderwoman of Leeds in 2020.